Welcome to my unbiased review of the Ecom Cash Crusher!

 Don’t get me wrong, there’s absolutely nothing wrong with storytelling (IF it’s true, of course).

-But shoddy product creators like David know that it’s a powerful selling point, and so create some baloney to fool unsuspecting folks like you.
+But shoddy product creators like David know that it’s a powerful selling point, and so create some baloney to fool unsuspecting folks.

 David’s $10K Weekly Earnings (Pfft)…